pandeysudip/Python_Exercise/README.md

 # python_exercise
-Some basics exercise on python
+## Solved problems on python list, dictionary, and tuples